Restaurants get crafty with Valentine's menu

 For instance, the 'Let's Fire' which is the third course of the day will have honey and garlic glazed salmon, Asian pink sauce, potato puree with Bok Choy, and Shitake mushroom.

-"I went out of my way to get ingredients and elements that evoke love and romance, some of the meals like a duck are slow-cook0ed for 24 hours," she says.
+"I went out of my way to get ingredients and elements that evoke love and romance, some of the meals like a duck are slow-cooked for 24 hours," she says.